 So you’re thinking of visiting Lake O’Hara, one of THE very best places in the entire Canadian Rockies for hiking and/or photography!
 Well you’ve come to the right place!
 This is the first of a 4 part series highlighting some special features and information on the Lake O’Hara area in British Columbia’s, Yoho National Park.

 First of all how do you get there?
 It seems tough and you probably don’t know where to start – but read on and follow some of the links I’ll provide you so that you can be on your way.
-The image below is everything you needed to know about accessing Lake O’Hara for the 2019 season.
 Your options are reserving a day trip, reserved camping, a reserved ACC Hut stay, reserved cozy lodge accommodations or walking in.

 The latest information can be found here at the link below:

-I’ve managed to visit this area which is notoriously hard to get a booking at nearly every year for the past 10 years.
-Sometimes I’m lucky on the phone lines 3 months in advance if I’m looking for a camping reservation, sometimes I’ve been lucky in the Alpine Club of Canada’s Elizabeth Park Hut lottery which opens WAY in advance in November of the year prior (link below)
+I’ve managed to visit this area which is notoriously hard to get a booking at nearly every year for the past 15 years.
+Sometimes I’m lucky with the online reservation system but most often I now visit as a commercial guide bringing small groups of people to this special region. if I’m looking for a hut reservation, sometimes I’ve been lucky in the Alpine Club of Canada’s Elizabeth Park Hut lottery which opens WAY in advance too.

 Your other option is to book in at the luxurious Lake O’Hara Lodge but the wait list is extreme.
 More information here: www.lakeohara.com